 Because bronchiolitis is caused by a virus, antibiotics are not effective in treating RSV.
 An antiviral medication (ribavarin) has been tested.
 Because of its potential side effects and impracticality of use, this medication is not generally used.
-The treatment is therefore supportive, and depending on the severity of the infection.
+The treatment is therefore supportive, and depends on the severity of the infection.
 Most infants with RSV bronchiolitis cough and/or wheeze a bit, but in general feed well and do not need oxygen or any other treatment.
 Within a few days their infection clears on its own.

-More severe cases of Bronchiolitis
+More severe cases of bronchiolitis

 Some babies may have enough discomfort and difficulty from the wheezing and secretions that they may need extra oxygen, or even the administration of Ventolin or salbutamol (a broncholdilator used in asthma).
-Also, if they cannot drink enough they may require an intravenous.
+Also, if they cannot drink enough they may require intravenous fluids.
 One of the most important aspects of treatment is helping these babies get rid of their excessive secretions and this usually requires hospitalization.
 Rarely, in very severe cases, some babies are actually placed on respirators to help them breath.